8 Strategies That Will Help You Recruit Strong Salespeople

 Be clear and concise when writing a job description.
 Make sure the expectations are clear and attainable.
 If you oversell how good the job is, you’ll probably attract a lot of candidates, but you’ll lose your new hires down the line.
 Be honest in your assessment of the job description.
 Identify which skills and experience are mandatory for the position, which will weed out applicants who aren’t fit for the job.

-2. Search widely for candidates
+3. Search widely for candidates

 Don’t forget the candidates who aren’t actively searching for sales positions.
 These are usually the top-performing salespeople who don’t browse job boards because they are too busy closing deals and driving revenue for their employer.
-Read through profiles on sites such as LinkedIn and reach out to the salespeople you’re interested in.
+Read through profiles on sites such as LinkedIn and contact the salespeople you’re interested in.
 Let them know the fantastic opportunities you can provide for them, the key reasons why you believe they are the perfect fit for the position, and how interested you are in them.
 Some of the best salespeople are passive candidates because they know their worth and wait for companies to reach out to them.

-Related: 5 Ways To Secure Passive Job Seekers
+Related: Ways to Secure Passive Job Seekers

 If you’re interviewing someone with five years of sales experience in manufacturing for a position selling software technology, you might be wasting your time.
 Interviewing can be a tedious and stressful process, so make sure you’re talking to the right candidates.
 Weed out those unqualified for the position ahead of time.